OVPR Guidance for the Government Shutdown

 How should I handle reporting requirements like end-of-project or interim reports?

-Principal investigators will be able to submit annual/interim reports, final project reports and project outcomes reports in agency systems (e.g., Research.gov, eRA Commons, PAMS) and should do so in accordance with project due dates.
+Principal investigators are able to submit annual/interim reports, final project reports and project outcomes reports in agency systems (e.g., Research.gov, eRA Commons, PAMS) and should do so in accordance with project due dates.

 I have a five-year grant with staff and supplies in progress in year two.
 Next week will mark the start of year three.
 Should I proceed with business as usual if a government shutdown occurs?